breki/breki/vs-resharper.md

 ### Settings to make sure you have
 - `Code Editing / C# / Formatting Style / Line Breaks and Wrapping / Keep existing line breaks` should be unchecked
+- `Code Editing / C# / Formatting Style / Line Breaks and Wrapping / Hard wrap at` should be set to `80`

 ### Troubleshooting
 #### Solution-Wide Analysis